 When is Guava Fruit Ripe?

 Guava will begin to fruit in its second to fourth year.
-When conditions are right, a single tree can produce from 50-80 pounds of fruit per year.
-In Florida, guava trees may even produce twice a year; and with proper pruning, you can even get a guava to produce year round.
+When conditions are right, a single tree can produce from 50 to 80 pounds (23-36 kg.) of fruit per year.
+In Florida, guava trees may even produce twice a year; and with proper pruning, you can even get a guava to produce year-round.
 That’s a lot of guavas, so knowing when to harvest guava is imperative lest you lose the delicious fruit.

 Large guavas can go from hard and sour to mush in short order.
 If picked before the fruit is ripe, it will not ripen well, but if allowed to mature on the tree, the crop can be decimated by fruit flies.

-Because guavas can fruit and ripen year round in warm climates, where they are growing anyway, an exact time is not an adequate gauge for guava harvest season.
-There are other indicators, however, that will allow clue you into the correct time for harvesting guava.
+Since guavas can fruit and ripen year-round in warm climates, where they are growing anyway, an exact time is not an adequate gauge for guava harvest season.
+There are other indicators, however, that will clue you into the correct time for harvesting guava.

 How to Harvest Guava Fruit

 Since there is no specific guava harvest season, how do you know when to pick the fruit?
-As with most fruit, color change is a major indicator of maturity.
+As with most fruit, a color change is a major indicator of maturity.
 Generally, red or pink guava is picked when the peel turns from light green to yellow.
 The fruit is then allowed to ripen further in an area of room temp.
-White guava is picked when full sized and green to light green.
-It is eaten before it is ripe, when the peel is yellow and the fruit is soft.
+White guava is picked when full-sized and green to light green.
+It is eaten before it is ripe when the peel is yellow, and the fruit is soft.

 You can hasten the ripening of guava by placing it in a paper bag along with a banana or apple and letting the ethylene gas do its thing.
-A ripe guava can be stored in the refrigerator for 5-7 days.
-Mature, green guava can be stored for 2-4 weeks in a cool moist area; that is, with a temperature of between 45-50 degrees F. (7-10 C.) and humidity from 80-95%.
+A ripe guava can be stored in the refrigerator for five to seven days.
+Mature, green guava can be stored for two to four weeks in a cool moist area; that is, with a temperature of between 45 to 50 degrees F. (7-10 C.) and humidity from 80 to 95%.